 *NOTE: When a student suspects that another student has violated the Academic Integrity policy, a report should be made to the appropriate faculty member or college/school.

 (Excluding complaints involving OED-3, Sexual Harassment and Misconduct Policy)

-A student or organization may appeal the decision and/or sanction(s) rendered by the University Conduct Officer or Hearing Board to the Appellate Board.
-The appeal must be in writing, signed, and received within seven business days from the date of the sanction notification informing the student of the decision and the sanction(s) imposed.
+A student or organization may appeal the decision and/or sanction(s) rendered by the University Conduct Officer or University Hearing Board to the University Appellate Board.
+The appeal must be in writing and received within seven business days from the date of the sanction notification informing the student/organization of the decision and the sanction(s) imposed.
 Once an appeal is submitted, a “stay of sanction” (meaning that the sanctions do not have to be completed until the appeal is resolved) is issued.
 In some cases, a stay of sanction may not be granted due to the seriousness of the case.
 Students/organizations will be informed by a Conduct Officer if their sanctions will be enforced during the appeal process